adamdai/magmacam/README.md

 A magma module which processes RGB pixel data converting it to grayscale values.
 It is designed to accept 2 bytes of pixel data at a time from the arducam module output, then interprets it as an 16-bit RGB565 pixel and extracts the red, green, and blue color values and sums them obtain a grayscale value for that pixel.
 These grayscale values range from 0 to a maximum of 31 + 63 + 31 = 125.

 ### rescale.py
+This magma module takes grayscale image data output from the process module, and resizes the image to scale it down, while also converting it to binary.
+It first makes use of the `downscale` aetherling module (more details below), to map over the 320x240 image with a 20x15 sliding window, summing the pixel values in each window to downscale to a 16x16 image.
+Then a binary threshold is applied so that pixels below a certain value are binarized to 0 and one above at set to 1.
+This produced a 16x16 binary version of the original 320x240 RGB image captured by the ArduCAM.

 ### pipeline.py
 BNN digit classifier adapted from https://github.com/MIT-HAN-LAB/BNN_IceStick.